top of page

 The adjective 'unquestionable' is formed by combining the prefix 'un-' (meaning 'not') and 'questionable,' which is derived from 'question,' originating from the Latin word 'quaestio,' meaning 'a seeking' or 'an inquiry.'
 Therefore, 'questionable' suggests that something can be subject to doubt or inquiry.
 When 'un-' is added to it, 'unquestionable' is created, signifying that something cannot be doubted or disputed and is considered certain or indisputable.
 'Unquestionable' describes a state of absolute certainty and indisputability, emphasizing that there is no room for doubt or debate.
 The etymology of 'unquestionable' underscores its historical connection to the concept of certainty and indisputability, highlighting the idea that it cannot be questioned or disputed.

-Quiz: Find the meaning of unquestionable
+Find the correct meaning of the adjective unquestionable:

 Try Again!